Distracted Driver Statistics:

 - Most private vehicle insurance policies are insufficient to cover the replacement cost of an ambulance or fire apparatus if the private vehicle driver is found responsible in an accident involving these emergency vehicles.
 This will create a significant out-of-pocket financial expense for that individual to make up the difference of the damage and the amount covered by the insurance carrier.

-STATISTICS VALIDATE THE INCREASE IN ACCIDENTS CAUSED BY DISTRACTED DRIVING, ACCIDENTS INVOLVING EMERGENCY VEHICLES AND THE INCREASING NUMBER OF FATALITIES AND INJURIES.
+STATISTICS VALIDATE THE ONGOING INCREASE IN ACCIDENTS CAUSED BY DISTRACTED DRIVING, ACCIDENTS INVOLVING EMERGENCY VEHICLES, AND THE

-2015 MARKED THE LARGEST INCREASE IN TRAFFIC DEATHS SINCE 1966
+2015 HAD THE LARGEST INCREASE IN TRAFFIC DEATHS SINCE 1966

 2016 TRAFFIC FATALITIES OF UP 10.4% OVER 2015

-EMERGENCY ALERT SOLUTIONS HAS TECHNOLOGY TO REVERSE THIS GROWING & DEBILITATING PROBLEM AS RELATED TO THE ENERGENCY VEHICLE SECTOR.
+EMERGENCY VEHICLE ALERT HAS DEVELOPED TECHNOLOGY TO REVERSE THE GROWING PROBLEM RELATED TO THE EMERGENCY VEHICLE SECTOR AND CAN NOW ALERT THOSE WITH HEARING OR VISUAL DISABILITIES.

 REDUCING DRIVER DISTRACTION AND REDUCING CRASHES, FATALITIES & INJURIES